 All travelers, including children, will need a passport that will still be valid for six months after your return date.
 You should apply now for a first-time passport or check now on the expiration date of an existing passport.

-About three months before you travel, you will apply online for a Kenyan tourist visa.
-The visa costs $51 and you will receive more instructions on applying after your registration is confirmed.
+About three months before you travel, you will need to apply online for a Kenyan tourist visa.
+The visa costs $56.
+You will receive more instructions on applying after your registration is confirmed.

 Safety is always relative and hard to quantify.
-Each person will need to do their own discernment, together with their family, but you can sure that FUM would not be hosting a Triennial at a time and in a place that we didn’t feel confident was suitable for international travelers.
+Each person will need to do their own discernment, together with their family.
+FUM would not be hosting a Triennial at a time and in a place that we didn’t feel confident was suitable for international travelers.

-The US Department of State considers Kenya to be more dangerous than some other countries because there have been a few tragic and news-worthy events related to the Somali terrorist group Al-Shabab.
-But the areas of the conference, and most activities of the Friends church, are not in the regions of security concern.
+While The US Department of State issues travel warnings about traveling to Kenya , the areas of the conference, and most activities of the Friends church, are not in the regions of security concern.

 Kenya has a very hospitable and welcoming culture.
 Be aware that, as an outsider, you are likely to attract attention in public places.
 This attention may not always feel comfortable to you, but it is not hostile or dangerous, and if you feel uncertain, you can count on Kenyans stepping forward to help you.